 Should I Buy a Tolkowsky Ideal-Cut Diamond?

-Tolkowsky’s incredible contribution to the diamond world deserves acknowledgement.
-Sadly, the Tolkowsky name continues to be attached to average looking diamonds and used as nothing more than a marketing tool.
+Tolkowsky’s incredible contribution to the diamond world deserves acknowledgment.
+Sadly, the Tolkowsky name continues to be attached to average-looking diamonds and used as nothing more than a marketing tool.
 Highstreets jewelers and low-quality vendors are all likely to sell some variation of a ‘Tolkowsky collection’ – as the original diamond design was lacking in many areas (scintillation, optical precision, girdle thickness etc) it leaves the entire formula open to wide interpretation.
-Furthermore, as diamond technologies have advanced, experts have filled in the blanks and realised that while Tolkowsky’s findings were the beginning of the journey, they were not the definitive standard for round brilliant diamonds.
+Furthermore, as diamond technologies have advanced, experts have filled in the blanks and realized that while Tolkowsky’s findings were the beginning of the journey, they were not the definitive standard for round brilliant diamonds.